 Do not make the mistake of thinking that you can successfully resolve your car accident case alone, regardless of how clear the fault for the accident may be.
 Even if you think you understand the full breadth of your claimable damages, you could be entitled to a greater recovery than you initially realize.
 The right Detroit car accident lawyer can be crucial not only for succeeding with your recovery efforts but also for securing as much compensation as state law allows.

-Despite the fact that the state upholds the no-fault rule for resolving most vehicle accident claims, it is still vital for all drivers to know the greatest risks they face while driving and the most likely causes of accidents.
+Despite the fact that the state upholds the no-fault rule for resolving most vehicle accident claims, latest increasing Detroit car accident statistics highlight the importance for all drivers to know the greatest risks they face while driving and the most likely causes of accidents.
 The majority of accidents reported in the Detroit area happen because of driver negligence, which can take many forms:

 Along with these common examples of driver negligence, intentional misconduct behind the wheel can also be very damaging.
 The most common example of this in the Detroit area is intoxicated driving.
 It is illegal for anyone to operate a vehicle while intoxicated by drugs or alcohol, and if they cause an accident, they face criminal prosecution for breaking the law, along with potential civil liability for any damages caused to others.